 When automobile accidents cause serious injuries, recovery can be physically, emotionally, and financially challenging.
-You may be expecting to use the at-fault driver’s insurance coverage to pay for your medical treatments and bills, particularly if you cannot work due to your injuries.
+You may expect to use the at-fault driver’s insurance coverage to pay for your medical treatments and bills, particularly if you cannot work due to your injuries.
 However, when the negligent driver has either no insurance or insufficient coverage, you might wonder who will pay for your losses.

 Steps to Take After a Car Collision with an Uninsured or Underinsured Driver in Omaha